Gecko-Security/gecko-stx/README.md

 _Example of a traversal of AST_

-### Features
-Currently Gecko only supports checking for unsafe inputs and for vulnearbilities that occur when `tx-sender` is used for authentication.
-These were chosen as they were the most common vulnearbilities that can be found in clarity contracts see this [report](https://www.coinfabrik.com/blog/tx-sender-in-clarity-smart-contracts-is-not-adviced/).
-The full list of vulnerabilities that will be added can be found below:

 ###  Vulnerability Detectors
 The following is a table of vulnearbility detectors supported by Gecko and future detectors that will be added when as the AST is impoved and dynamic analysis such as fuzzing is added.
 The aim is to create a set of real-life vulnearbilities and examples that will not only serve as a robust development template but also help identify good and bad parctices in Clarity contract development.
 Contibution of adding new vulnearbilities or examples is welcome.